AI Legal

 - Flag every clause where the default falls short.
 Send a redline to the vendor or ask for a side letter.

 - If the vendor refuses to negotiate and the contract is materially problematic, document that fact.
-That documentation is part of the paper trail that proves you exercised reasonable care.
+That documentation is part of the three-year record SB 26-189 requires and is also a useful defense in any anti-discrimination claim that follows.

 - On every new AI vendor procurement going forward, bake the five clauses into your standard negotiation playbook.